leonardomeza87/interactive-pricing-component/README.md

 ### Useful resources

-- [Progress bar in an input range](https://stackoverflow.com/questions/38095650/style-input-range-to-look-like-a-progress-bar) - The last answer helped me to make the program bar visible in Google Chrome.
+- [Progress bar in an input range](https://stackoverflow.com/questions/38095650/style-input-range-to-look-like-a-progress-bar) - The last answer helped me to make the progress bar visible in Google Chrome.

 ## Author